1968 Obituaries

 September 21, 1950 - January 1985

 I came across your list of "lost" class members from Crawford High, class of 1968 unexpectedly while doing an internet search.
 My name is Amy Schietzelt and I am Don Schietzelt's youngest daughter.
 For your records, I can let you know that he passed away in Delaware.
 He was a Seventh-Day Adventist pastor and a wonderful father (married for 13 years with two daughters).
-Please let me know if I may be of any other assistance.
+Please let me know if I may be of any other assistance --Amy Schietzelt

 Kay Sporleder